Unlocking the secrets of the floral universe and biodiversity

 Precision tools for the modern florist

-Professional execution relies on specialized equipment designed to manipulate tough woody stems and delicate wires without causing damage to the plant tissue or the artist’s hands.
+Professional execution relies on florist supplies designed to manipulate tough woody stems and delicate wires without causing damage to plant tissue or hands.

 Heavy-duty secateurs

-Ratcheted mechanisms multiply hand force, slicing through thick branches effortlessly to prevent fatigue.
+Ratcheted mechanisms multiply hand force, slicing through thick branches using pruning shears effortlessly.

 Floral tape and adhesives

-Water-resistant tapes secure wet foam, providing a stable foundation for gravity-defying installations.
+Water-resistant tapes secure floral foam, providing a stable foundation for gravity-defying installations.

 Wiring materials

-Various gauges of wire reinforce weak stems, allowing for precise bending and shaping.
+Various gauges of wire reinforce weak stems, allowing for precise arrangement structure shaping.